 It is important to brief pupils fully at the start of each test.
-You should use this script to introduce mathematics Paper 2: reasoning.
+You should use this script to introduce mathematics Paper 1: arithmetic.

-This is the key stage 2 mathematics Paper 2: reasoning.
+This is the key stage 2 mathematics Paper 1: arithmetic.

-You should have Paper 2: reasoning in front of you.
+You should have Paper 1: arithmetic in front of you.

-You will need a blue or black pen, a dark sharp pencil, a ruler, a protractor and a mirror.
+You will need a blue or black pen or dark pencil and a ruler.

-Write your name, school name and DfE number on the front of your test paper.
+Write your name, date of birth, school name and DfE number on the front of your test paper.
 [If any pupil's name differs from the name provided during pupil registration, instruct the pupil to write both names on the paper.]